Planet of the Apes poster

 Transformation

-Taylor discovers the ruins of the Statue of Liberty and realizes he's been on Earth all along.
-Humanity destroyed itself.
-He collapses in despair, crying "You maniacs!
-You blew it up!"
-His journey of hope transforms into devastating truth about human nature.
+Taylor discovers the ruins of the Statue of Liberty buried in sand.
+He realizes he's been on Earth all along and humanity destroyed itself.
+He collapses in despair: "You maniacs!
+You blew it up!
+Damn you all to hell!"
+His cynicism about humanity was justified.